Disappearance of Moral Knowledge

 The moral life itself, with its beliefs, sentiments, traditions, attacks and counter-attacks, is running at full force.
 If anything, it is more volatile—more dangerous, perhaps—than ever, though it is often mislabeled “political.”
 This volatility may be in part due to the fact that it is no longer regarded as an area where we are responsible to knowledge.
 Whether or not an arena of life is regarded as a domain of knowledge makes, as we shall see, a huge difference with respect to our conduct in it.
 To be without routinely available knowledge with respect to what is good and evil, right and wrong, obligatory or morally admirable or not, might easily be seen as a sweeping social and personal disaster, or the cause of such, when coolly viewed from a rational perspective.
 But we now are accustomed to the lack and do not see how most of the evils we deplore in the contemporary world might be rooted in it.

-To learn more, we invite you to read Dr. Willard's Preface, visit the publisher's website to read abstracts of each chapter and download a PDF containing the beginning of the book through chapter one, and watch Dr. Willard's lecture on "Moral Knowledge: The Thoughts and Intents of the Heart" for a good overview of this topic:
+To learn more, we invite you to read Dr. Willard’s Preface, visit the publisher’s website to read abstracts of each chapter, and watch Dr. Willard’s 2010 lecture below on “Moral Knowledge: The Thoughts and Intents of the Heart” for a good overview of this topic:

 Edited and Completed by: